| Decency | Game Law | MessageBoard Rules | RolePlaying Guide | Tavern and Magi Cafe Rules | ToS |

 Guidelines for Role Playing in

-First of all welcome to Phantasy RPG and thank you for your interest in
+First of all, welcome to Chronicles of Denzar and thank you for your interest in

 the Role Playing (RP) Aspect of the game.
 After a long day of battling

 monsters, mining or even smithing its fun just to relax in the tavern.